|The Tiffany Building in 1905 -- NYPL Collection|

 At the time of this death at 90, Tiffany was planning to move his store once again.
 Fifth Avenue was the center of wealth in New York and the Waldorf-Astoria Hotel between 33rd and 34th Streets was where the well-heeled went to be seen.
 Diagonally across the street, at 401 Fifth Avenue between 36th and 37th Streets, the new Tiffany store would rise.

-Tiffany’s vision moved ahead and the board of directors commissioned Stanford White to design the new store; a building appropriate to its surroundings.
-The move in 1905, along with Benjamin Altman’s great white marble emporium next door that would open a year later, would signal the upward encroachment of “commerce” into the Fifth Avenue stronghold of brownstone mansions and marble chateaux.
+Tiffany’s vision moved ahead and the board of directors commissioned McKim, Mead & White to design the new store; a building appropriate to its surroundings.
+The move in 1905, along with Benjamin Altman’s great white marble emporium next door that would open a year later, would signal the upward encroachment of commerce into the Fifth Avenue stronghold of brownstone mansions and marble chateaux.

 What Stanford White produced was, as novelist Henry James called it “a great nobleness of white marble.”
 Drawing on the Sixteenth Century Venetian Palazzo Grimani, the architect designed one of the most beautiful buildings of his career.
 The completed structure cost $1 million.